CobayaSampler/cobaya/docs/run_job.rst

 The lines starting ## are used to define default settings for jobs, in this case 4 chains each running with 4 cores each (this does not use a complete NERSC node).

+You can see some `sample templates <https://github.com/CobayaSampler/cobaya/tree/master/cobaya/grid_tools/script_templates>`_ for different grid management systems.

 The available placeholder variables are:

 .. list-table::